Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Some uniform convergence results

 \section{Some uniform convergence results}

-We now note a few additional results.
+We end this paper by noting a few additional results.
 These results do not pertain to the team problem per se, but would perhaps be useful to other researchers working on similar themes.
 Hence we include them in this paper.